Strathaven

-Strathaven (/ˈstreɪvən/ STRAY-ven; from Strath Aibhne /gd/) is a historic market town in South Lanarkshire, Scotland and is the largest settlement in Avondale.
+Strathaven (/ˈstreɪvən/ STRAY-ven; from Srath Aibhne /gd/) is a historic market town in South Lanarkshire, Scotland and is the largest settlement in Avondale.
 It is 7.5 km south of Hamilton.
 (Note: Measured as the bird flies from the edges of the built-up areas) The Powmillon Burn runs through the town centre, and joins the Avon Water to the east of the town.

 The population in the 2022 census was 8,339.
 The town was granted a royal charter in 1450, making it a burgh of barony.
 The A71, which connects Edinburgh and Irvine, passes through the town.